 Arduino Uno and Solar Position Calculations by David R. Brooks is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.

-Here is a link to David Brooks' new document, Arduino-Based Dataloggers: Hardware and Software.
+Here is a link to Arduino-Based Dataloggers: Hardware and Software.

 This document shows how to build and program a four-channel 16-bit datalogger based on an Arduino microcontroller.